ashwin6-dev/leetcode-solutions/README.md

 # Leetcode Solutions
-A collection of python leetcode solutions with explanations
+A collection of python leetcode solutions